Energy, climate and environment

 To achieve these goals, we have implemented numerous measures to further reduce our energy consumption and drive greener technology investments in buildings and processes.

-Consumption and emissions
+Energy consumption and emissions

 We have chosen not to buy our way to carbon neutrality, but rather to put our money where our mouth is with our own solutions.
 That means that we will primarily work to reduce the energy consumption until 2020 and then focus on buying green energy.